Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 What GDPR Actually Requires From Your Recruitment Data Process

-General data protection regulation is not a single rule it is a framework of obligations that apply simultaneously.
+General Data Protection Regulation is not a single rule; it is a framework of obligations that apply simultaneously.
 For US companies using an ATS to manage EU candidate data, the relevant obligations cluster into five areas.

 Lawful Basis

-You must have a documented legal ground for every process candidate data activity before it begins not after a complaint arrives.
+You must have a documented legal ground for every process candidate data activity before it begins, not after a complaint arrives.
 More on this in Section 3, because the default US assumption (consent) is wrong for recruitment.

 Transparency

 Candidates must be told at the point of data collection: what data you collect, why, how long you keep it, who you share it with, what rights they have, and how to exercise those rights.
-This means a GDPR-compliant candidate privacy notice linked at every application touchpoint.
+This means a GDPR-compliant candidate privacy notice is linked at every application touchpoint.

 Data Subject Rights

 EU candidates have the right to access their data (DSAR), correct it, delete it (Right to Erasure Article 17), restrict processing, and object to processing.
-Your ATS must support each of these operationally not just theoretically.
+Your ATS must support each of these operationally, not just theoretically.

 Note on backup deletion: Deleting a candidate profile in your ATS does not automatically purge backups.
 You have a legal obligation under Article 17 to confirm complete erasure across all systems, including database backups.